therealseeds/seeds-sdk-ios/README.md

  	[[Seeds events] logSeedsIAPEvent:PRODUCT_ID price:YOUR_PURCHASE_PRICE transactionId:YOUR_TRANSACTION_ID]; //If there was a Seeds in-app purchase
  	[[Seeds events] logIAPEvent:PRODUCT_ID price:YOUR_PURCHASE_PRICE transactionId:YOUR_TRANSACTION_ID]; //If there was non-Seeds in-app purchase
 }
 ```

-#### After generating user data:
+### After generating user data:

 To specify userInfo data, please use following keys.
-This allows Seeds to show your users the opportunities to contribute to social good that will resonate most, optimizing your non-payer to payer conversion, and therefore your revenue.
+This allows Seeds to show your users the opportunities to contribute to social good that they will love most, optimizing your non-payer to payer conversion - and therefore your revenue.

 ```objective-c
 kSeedEventUserName